-You also need to make sure that the soil has enough fertilizers for crop growth.
+You also need to make sure that the soil has enough fertilizer for crop growth.
 Sweet potatoes require adequate nutrients for healthy growth.

 Potassium is also important for sweet potato growth.
 Potassium helps ensure that the plants take up water and nutrients, so make sure your fertilizer has enough potassium in it as well.

-On a whole, root and tuber crops need phosphorus to survive.
+On the whole, root and tuber crops need phosphorus to survive.
 It is essential for producing healthy tubers.

 As a result, a balanced 10-10-10 fertilizer will ensure that your plants get the right amount of nutrients for optimal growth and health.